 - If the Dean denies the appeal, the student will be notified of the decision and rationale via their ECC email.
 The faculty member will be copied on this email.

 - If either the student or faculty member is dissatisfied with the Dean’s decision, they may submit an appeal via ECC email to the Vice President of Teaching, Learning & Student Development within five (5) days of the notification.
 The appeal must include all necessary and supporting documentation.

 The purpose of this step is to provide due process for students and faculty:

-- Within five (5) days the Vice President will review the violation, documentation, Dean’s recommendation, and the written appeal sent in by the faculty or student in reference to the Dean’s decision.
-The Vice President will use a rubric to determine if the appeal has merit.
+- Within five (5) days of receiving the written appeal, the Vice President of Teaching, Learning, & Student Development will review the violation, documentation, Dean’s recommendation, and the written appeal sent in by the faculty or student in reference to the Dean’s decision, and determine if the appeal has merit.

-- If the appeal is denied by the Vice President, the student, instructor, and Dean shall be notified within five (5) days and the matter shall be at an end.
+- If the appeal is denied by the Vice President, the student, instructor, and Dean shall be notified within five (5) days of that decision and the matter shall be at an end.

-- The committee will hold formal hearing(s) at which the student and the faculty member may provide documentation.
-The student must be advised of his or her right to be accompanied by an advisor (who may be an attorney, but may not participate in the hearings except as an advisor to the student).
-The faculty member may also bring an advisor (who may be an attorney, but may not participate in the hearings except as an advisor to the faculty member).
-All committee hearings shall be confidential.
+- The Committee will hold a formal hearing(s) at which the student and the faculty member may provide documentation.
+The student must be advised of his or her right to be accompanied by an advisor (who may be an attorney, but who may not participate in the hearings except as an advisor to the student).
+The faculty member may also bring an advisor (who may be an attorney, but who may not participate in the hearings except as an advisor to the faculty member).
+All Committee hearings shall be confidential.

-- If the Academic Integrity Appeal is upheld, the faculty member, if available, can be given the opportunity by the Vice President to change the student’s grade.
-If the appeal has been upheld and the faculty member refuses to change the grade, the Vice President of Teaching, Learning, and Student Development will change the grade administratively.
+- If the Academic Integrity Appeal is upheld (it is determined that the student was not in violation of the Policy), the faculty member, if available, can be given the opportunity by the Vice President to change the student’s grade.
+If the appeal has been upheld and the faculty member refuses to change the grade, the Vice President will change the grade administratively.
 If needed, the final course grade may also need to be recalculated based on the course syllabus.